-Eric Ceci, BA, Public Health Emergency Preparedness Coordinator
+Eric Ceci, BA, Director of Public Health Emergency Preparedness

 The Iroquois County Public Health Department is charged with providing the citizens of Iroquois County with a plan that will ensure Public Health response to any overt threat whether natural or man-made.
 Emergency preparedness includes identifying the crisis at hand as well as providing education and media information as appropriate to the public.